AlejandroMonteseirin/Chatbot-Watson-Java-Angular/README.md

 # Angular-Frontend-ChatBot

-Frontend in Angular of the chatbot aplication, using watson as chatbot and node.js as backend
+Frontend in Angular of the chatbot aplication, using watson as chatbot and Sprint Boot as backend